Home Alone: Critical response

+Legacy

 Home Alone gradually became a Christmas classic.
 It was praised for its quotable phrases, traps, and main character.
 Hannah-Rose Yee of Stylist called the ending "very sweet" and praised the score from John Williams, calling it "fantastic".
 Christopher Hooton of The Independent also praised the film, calling the film-within-a-film Angels with Filthy Souls "a fond footnote in cinema history".
 Matt Talbot from Simcoe.com said that the Wet Bandits were "fantastic" and "never [got] old" on "repeat viewings".
 Michael Walsh of Nerdist noted the church scene as "One of the best, most touching scenes [in the film]".

 Home Alone remains a highly popular Christmas movie in Poland, when it is played on Polsat every Christmas Eve.
-In 2010, Polsat did not play Home Alone, which caused over 90,000 people to protest on Facebook.
+In 2010, Polsat originally excluded Home Alone from its program plan, which caused over 90,000 people to protest on Facebook; Polsat eventually reversed the decision.
 In 2016, over 4.44 million Poles tuned in to Polsat to watch Home Alone.
-Since the 2010s, its TV trailers even include a tagline that acknowledges this popularity: "Christmas without him?
+Since the 2010s, its TV trailers even include a tagline that acknowledges this popularity: "Christmas without [Kevin]?
 It's absolutely impossible!".
-The movie is also highly popular in Romania, being played by Pro TV since 1995, except 2021 when the movie was played by Antena 1.
-In 2014, over 2.7 million Romanians watched the movie on Pro TV.

 Julio Macat, the film's cinematographer, considers Home Alone his favorite film out of all the projects he has shot.
 It was the favorite film of former U.S. President Gerald Ford.